KamilleModules/Ekom/doc/database/discounts.md

 - logical operator

-The comparison block is a statement involving at least two values and a comparison operator.
+The comparison block is a statement resolving to a boolean value.

+It generally involves two values separated by a comparison operator, but it can also be composed of only one value (mainly implemented for testing purpose), or three values in the case of a comparison block using the between comparison operator.

 The available comparison operators are:

 - = (equivalent of php ===)